For a free confidential chat, call our family team

 The best advice at an emotionally difficult time

-Our Family lawyers, based in Glasgow, Edinburgh, Thurso and Inverness but covering the whole of Scotland, have expertise in all areas of family law and will help you through a difficult time with sensitivity and objectivity.
+Our Family lawyers, based in Glasgow, Edinburgh, Inverness and Thurso and Inverness but covering the whole of Scotland, have expertise in all areas of family law and will help you through a difficult time with sensitivity and objectivity.

 Divorce and separation can have a huge impact on both yours and your family's lives and you will understandably want to know the financial and practical consequences of any decisions you are considering making.